TomStuart92/TomStuart92.github.io/_posts/16-09-04-WelcomeInternet.md

 The player_name variable is included in a <%= %> tag.
 This is an embedded ruby (.erb) tag that tells the framework to evaluate the contents as normal ruby.
 So in this case it places the value of `@player_name` into the view.
 With this our feature test should pass, and we have completed our first user story.

+Let's leave it here for now; that was a lot of new content!
+I will continue exploring this problem in my next post.
+In the meantime, try not getting too lost in the rabbit-hole of the internet.